SkygearIO/features/features/268-next-cf/api.md

 - If the path starts with `_`, it would try find the gear by matching `/_{gear_name}` first
   - If a gear is found, the request would be forwarded to that gear
   - Otherwise, return function not found error
-- Path of http `function` are exact match
+- Trailing slash in `path` is insignificant.
+That is, `/a` and `/a/` is equivalent.
-- Path of `http-handler`, `http-service` and items in `static` are matched with prefix
+- All paths are matched in a longest prefix match fashion.
-- Longer path will be matched before the shorter ones
+- There is no partial match.
+That is, the pattern `/a` does not match the path `/apple`.
+- The matched prefix of `http-service` is removed.
-- If none of the registered path is matched, return function or asset not found error
+- If none of the registered path is matched, return not found error.

 For example, with the following skycli configuration: